hashicorp/dev-portal/src/content/certifications/README.md

 ### FAQs

+The heading for the FAQ section on the landing page is managed by the `faqHeading` property in [content/certifications/landing.json](/src/content/certifications/landing.json).

 The content for the landing page's FAQ content is managed in [content/certifications/landing-faq.mdx](/src/content/certifications/landing-faq.mdx).
 FAQs are derived from this MDX file by extracting title text and content from each `## Heading Two` section.

 ## Program Pages